Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Basic Linux Commands/linuxCommands.md

 # List of useful commands to use for linux to mannuver thru linux CMDS

 - ls
-  - Look inside a directory to see what files/folders there are

 - cd [path]
   - Move back or foward within box